Language-Research-Technology/ldaca-website/content/resources/ldaca-resources/data-onboarding-process/index.md

 ## Purpose

 This document outlines the standards and processes that support the onboarding of language collections to LDaCA.
-A successful onboarding will result in the collection being catalogued with LDaCA and made available in accordance with the specified access conditions.
+A successful onboarding will result in the collection being catalogued with LDaCA and made available in accordance with the specified {{< glossary_link display="access conditions" id="access-conditions" >}}.
 To determine if you are ready to onboard a collection, check this data management and governance capacity flowchart.

  <br>